tcltk/tcl/doc/markdown/zipfs3.md

 The result of **TclZipfs_AppHook** is the full Tcl version with build information (e.g., **9.0.0+abcdef...abcdef.gcc-1002**).
 The function *may* modify the variables pointed to by *argcPtr* and *argvPtr* to remove arguments; the current implementation does not do so, but callers *should not* assume that this will be true in the future.

 **TclZipfs_Mount** is used to mount ZIP archives and to retrieve information about currently mounted archives.
 If *mountpoint* and *zipname* are both specified (i.e. non-NULL), the function mounts the ZIP archive *zipname* on the mount point given in *mountpoint*.
 If *password* is not NULL, it should point to the NUL terminated password protecting the archive.
 If not under the zipfs file system root, *mountpoint* is normalized with respect to it.
-For example, a mount point passed as either **mt** or **/mt** would be normalized to **//zipfs:/mt**, given that *ZIPFS_VOLUME* as returned by **zipfs root** is "//zipfs:/".
+For example, a mount point passed as either **mt** or **/mt** would be normalized to **//zipfs:/mt**, given that *ZIPFS_VOLUME* as returned by [zipfs root][zipfs] is "//zipfs:/".
 An error is raised if the mount point includes a drive or UNC volume.
 On success, *interp*'s result is set to the normalized mount point path.

 If *mountpoint* is a NULL pointer, information on all currently mounted ZIP file systems is stored in *interp*'s result as a sequence of mount points and ZIP file names.